 Chris Segal – 96

-CAREER: Segal graduated with honors from the Jim Evans Academy of Professional Umpiring in 2006 and began his career with Minor League Baseball in the Appalachian League (worked the Championship Series), with service in the South Atlantic, Florida Instructional and Southern Leagues along the way, having been selected to officiate the 2013 World Baseball Classic Qualifiers, during which he ejected Team Israel catcher Charles Cutler.
+CAREER: Segal graduated with honors from the Jim Evans Academy of Professional Umpiring in 2006 and began his career with Minor League Baseball in the Appalachian League (worked the Championship Series), with service in the South Atlantic, Florida Instructional and Southern Leagues along the way, having been selected to officiate the 2013 World Baseball Classic Qualifiers.
+In 2017, Segal umpired 124 MLB games.
+Over the course of his work in Major League Baseball, Segal has umpired 372 MLB games.

 Segal resides in Burke, VA and wears the sleeve uniform number 96 at the Major League level.
 The 6-foot-1, 210-pound Segal, who made his MLB debut in 2014, is an alum of St. Mary’s College of Maryland (’05), where he was a four-year starter and captain in the baseball program.
 Segal officiated the Arizona Fall League Rising Stars game in 2012.